 So what makes this recipe European style?
 European butters are cultured/fermented to add richness and depth of flavour.
 They are also exceptionally creamy.
 To achieve that for this recipe, apple cider vinegar, nutritional yeast and salt are added to a base of nuts and vegetable oils.
 The nuts give this recipe that smooth and creamy base while the other ingredients mimic the taste of “culture”.

 What you will soon discover is that this vegan butter recipe yields a final product remarkably like dairy butter.
-Best of all, my hubby loves it!
-Huge win for this girl.
 I encourage you to stick (no pun intended) around and delve into the wonderful world of homemade vegan butter.

 Note: I have yet to use this vegan butter variation in baking.
 However, I note that other variations of vegan butter contain lecithin (not as scary as it sounds) which ultimately help the butter hold a shape at room temp and lends itself to being whipped/pipped.
 There is a great resource for other variations of vegan butter from Mattie at www.veganbaking.net (white chocolate vegan butter? yes please).